-An introduction to value added tax (VAT) in the UAE
+An introduction to value added tax (VAT) in the UAE in 2024

 - On 1st January 2018, the UAE Government introduced the Value Added Tax (VAT) that will apply to most supplies of goods and services at a standard rate of 5%.
 Some selected goods and services will however be exempt or zero-rated;